 - Withdrawal May Trigger Alcoholic Pancreatitis

-How Alcohol Affects the Thyroid
+How Does Alcohol Affect the Thyroid?

 The thyroid works to release hormones that affect every system in the body, including metabolism.
 Heavy alcohol use will lead to the impairment of hormones released from the organ, disrupting hormone levels throughout the body.